 Program Enrollment Information

 The comprehensive tuition covers the academic program and related fees.
-It does not include travel, room and board for the residential sessions at Brown University or the experiential learning session in the San Francisco Bay Area.
+It does not include travel or room and board for the residential sessions at Brown University.
 Books and materials that may be required for courses, or health insurance premiums are also not included.
 Health insurance with a U.S. carrier is required for all Brown students while on campus; students without coverage may purchase insurance from the University.
 Additional information and forms will be provided at a later date.

 A non-refundable $1,500 program deposit is due within 15 days of notification of acceptance and will be credited to program fee payment.

 Additional Student Information

 The majority of students enrolled in this program are self-supported and/or supported in part by their employers.
 The University offers an Installment Payment Plan, which allows billed costs to be spread out over time.
 Students entering the program may be eligible for federal loans or veteran’s programs and can receive information and assistance from the Financial Aid Office at Brown University.